-- Assure adequate facilities and services are available to collect, house, and care for stray, abandoned, abused and/or nuisance animals. - b.
-Encourage programs for adoption of animals, spaying and neutering to control population growth, and to humanely dispose of injured and unwanted animals.
+- a.
+Assure adequate facilities and services are available to collect, house, and care for stray, abandoned, abused and/or nuisance animals. - b.
+Encourage programs for adoption of animals, spaying and neutering to control population growth, and to humanely dispose of injured and unwanted animals. - 3.1.3 Objective: Meet the existing and future demands of the population for community and social services.